tsbertalan/TextToSpeechLocal/TextToSpeechLocal.md

 Some problems I could eventually fix:

-- [ ] The actual voice is pretty rough.
+- [x] The actual voice is pretty rough.
 Get a better model.
-WaveRNN is much nicer, but too slow without smarter chunking.
+WaveRNN is much nicer, but too slow without smarter chunking. *After the author provided a workaround for a [bug I reported](https://github.com/snakers4/silero-models/discussions/245), I can now use all 117 of the Silero voices, which are good enough for me.
+Tacotron+WaveRNN would still be preferable if I could get it fast enough, though.*
-- [ ] Sometimes the player thread runs out of of things to say because the model thread is too slow to generate them.
-Not sure what can be done about this.
+- [x] Sometimes the player thread runs out of of things to say because the model thread is too slow to generate them.
+Not sure what can be done about this. *Silero seems fast enough for this not to be a problem.*
-- [ ] Add play/pause buttons.
+- [x] Get the memory usage down.
+It's something like 5.3GB!
+Maybe quantized models could help with this. *Well, actually, Process Explorer reports a much smaller number?
+Hard to tell.*
 - [ ] Worse, sometimes the sentence is too long for the TacoTron, and it starts outputing gibberish.
 Do smaller chunks.
+- [ ] Make a playhead UI.
+    - [ ] Add play/pause buttons.
     - [ ] Indicate how much of the text is converted to audio with some kind of "buffering" playhead indicator.
     - [ ] Don't just discard converted audio--let the user go back to previous chunks with the playhead.
 - [ ] Use a prettier UI style.
 - [ ] Make the UI at least somewhat rescalable.
 - [ ] Add a checkbox to enable pausing autoscrolling of the log (or just drop the log if the UI is informative enough).
-- [ ] Get the memory usage down.
-It's something like 5.3GB!
-Maybe quantized models could help with this. *Well, actually, Process Explorer reports a much smaller number?
-Hard to tell.*

 ## Installation and Usage